-For those using larger displays you may wish the OS X Dock icon magnification was greater on the Mac, but it turns out this can be achieved easily with a defaults write command.
+For those using larger displays you may wish the Mac OS X Dock icon magnification was greater on the Mac, but it turns out this can be achieved easily with a defaults write command.
+With a little effort, you can super magnify the size of Dock icons on Mac.

 If you’re coming to Mac OS X from elsewhere in the unix & x11 world, you might be used to the focus of Terminal windows following your mouse cursor.
 With a little command line magic, we can enable this hidden feature in the Mac OS X Terminal.app too.